-The North Carolina Department of Health and Human Services announced the State of North Carolina has been awarded more than $38 million in federal funding to establish a new water assistance program for households affected by the COVID-19 pandemic.
+The NC Department of Health and Human Services announced the State of NC has been awarded more than $38 million in federal funding to establish a new water assistance program for households affected by the COVID-19 pandemic.

 Eligible households that have had their water services cut off or have received notice that their water services are in danger of being cut off can apply for assistance in paying their bill through a new federal program called the Low-Income Household Water Assistance Program (LIHWAP).

 LIHWAP is a temporary emergency program that will help eligible households and families afford water and wastewater services.
 The program provides a one-time payment for eligible low-income households directly to the utility company.
 LIHWAP runs through September 2023 or until the funds run out.

 "Due to the pandemic and its impact on our economy, many households are struggling to maintain their water service," said Tara Myers, NCDHHS Deputy Secretary for Employment, Inclusion and Economic Stability.
 "The LIHWAP program will help families in NC keep their water running, a basic human need that’s critical for good sanitation and better health."

 Households that currently receive Food and Nutrition Services (FNS), Temporary Assistance for Needy Families (TANF) or Work First services, or those that received Low-Income Energy Assistance Program (LIEAP) services between Oct.
 1, 2020, and Sept.
 30, 2021, are automatically eligible to receive this benefit if their water services have been cut off or are in danger of being cut off.

 All other households that have had their water services or are in danger of losing it can apply online at epass.nc.gov.
 Individuals can also apply by printing a paper application from epass.nc.gov and dropping it off at our Human Services Office (1303 S. Cannon Blvd.), calling 704-920-1400 or faxing 704-920-1401.